ej-mentol/GSRP/README.md

 ### Players Tab

 This tab shows players added during the current session.
 To add players, run the `status` command in-game and copy the console output.
 Right-click a player avatar to open the icon menu; right-click elsewhere on the card for the context menu.
+You can also right-click the '...' menu on a card to manually refresh that player's data.

 *   **Alias:** You can assign an Alias to a player (a custom label, e.g., player "ej mentol" → Alias "nanaga nub").